z4l1nux/AISVSwise/1.0/en/Categories.md

 ---

 ## 12. Monitoring, Logging & Anomaly Detection
-**Goal:** Provide real‑time and forensic visibility into what the model sees, does, and returns—so threats can be detected, triaged, and learned from.
+This section provides requirements for delivering real‑time and forensic visibility into what the model and other AI components sees, does, and returns, so threats can be detected, triaged, and learned from.

 | Focus area | Purpose |
 | --- | --- |